-Sign in with a Personal Access Token (PAT)
+Sign in with a personal access token (PAT)

 Azure DevOps Services | Azure DevOps Server 2020

-You are prompted to enter a PAT after you run the
+You're prompted to enter a PAT after you run the

-az devops login command.
+az devops login command:

 $az devops login --organization https://dev.azure.com/contoso Token:

 az login interactively or if you're using a user name and password, you're not required to provide a token because the

 az login.
 However, you can't sign in as the service principal via